19% of marketers say generating leads is their top goal in 2023.

-This article will help you gain insights into each major channel for B2B lead generation, including social media, PPC, blogging, and email.
-Best of all, we'll show you effective strategies and impressive real-world examples for each.
+In this post, you’ll gain insights into each major channel for B2B lead generation, including social media, PPC, blogging, and email.
+Best of all, you’ll learn effective strategies and impressive real-world examples for each.

 Social Media Marketing Strategies

 Social media is a critical component of B2B marketing.
 In fact, 36% of B2B marketers determine which social media platforms to leverage based on their lead generation potential.

 Here are the most popular social media channels for B2B marketers: